 Isn’t modern technology fab?
-You can chat to far-flung friends, meet the love of your life online, get into blazing rows with complete strangers and much more besides.
+You can chat to far-flung friends, meet the love of your life online, get into blazing rows about Brexit with complete strangers and much more besides.
 It’s easy to start believing that computers can do anything – even advise you on the best way to draw your pension.
-There’s much talk of automated apps – dubbed ‘robo-advisers’ – becoming widespread in the near future, and speculation that they could replace financial advice in some cases.
+There’s much talk of automated apps – dubbed ‘robo-advisers’ – becoming widespread in the near future, and speculation that they (and other digital advice offerings) could replace existing financial advice in some cases.

 Although it’s true that we’ll see more planning tools and information services, it would be misguided to suggest that these could replace the role of financial advice.
 In fact, to put too much trust in the technology could put consumers at risk of poor choices, with potentially serious consequences for their retirement.
 Here’s why.